magento/knowledge-base/src/troubleshooting/general/common-php-fatal-errors-and-solutions.md

 ---
 title: Common PHP Fatal Errors and solutions
-labels: Magento Commerce,PHP Fatal Error,troubleshooting
+labels: Magento Commerce,adobe commerce,PHP Fatal Error,troubleshooting
 ---

 This article lists some common PHP Fatal Error quick examples that you could find when looking through your Magento logs and the solutions for problems they indicate.